U.S. has conveyed its 'strong position' to Greece about Iranian tanker: official

 Any efforts to assist the tanker could be considered as providing material support to a U.S.-designated foreign terrorist organization, which has immigration and potential criminal consequences, the official said.

+The official said the tanker was assisting the Islamic Revolutionary Guard Corp, which the United States has designated as a terrorist organization, by transporting oil to Syria.

+The official said the United States had conveyed its “strong position” to the Greek government, as well as to all ports in the Mediterranean about facilitating the tanker.

-Reporting by Lesley Wroughton; Writing by Mohammad Zargham
+Reporting by Lesley Wroughton; Writing by Mohammad Zargham; Editing by Cynthia Osterman